 Here’s one thing we know for sure: applying for jobs can be downright daunting.
-Normally, an applicant is asked to submit a CV and Cover Letter as their application, and that’s it; you have two documents, comprising of roughly three pages, in which you must make a really good impression and stand out above the rest.
+Normally, an applicant is asked to submit a CV and Cover Letter as their application, and that’s it – two documents, comprising of roughly two pages, in which you must make a really good impression and stand out above the rest.

 Fear not!
 Free those CV worries because at last, help is at hand.